 Services & Counseling

 WEAVE provides individual and group counseling services for those impacted by domestic violence and sexual assault.
-Please make arrangements for childcare during triage and counseling appointments.
+Please make arrangements for childcare during intake and counseling appointments.

-If you or someone you know needs counseling from WEAVE, please call our 24-hour support line at 916-920-2952 or complete a free triage assessment session during the following times:
+If you or someone you know needs counseling from WEAVE, please call our 24-hour support line at 916-920-2952 or complete a free intake assessment session during the following times: